Inter Europol Competition: 2024-: At the front of LMP2

-The ELMS part of the 2024 season also went very well for the team.
+The ELMS part of the 2024 season also went well for the team.
 At Circuit Paul Ricard team achieved their first win in the LMP2 class of the series, after a dramatic race and missing on 1-2 result just before the finish.
 This victory turned out to be the only one of the season, but just as in IMSA consistency (7th similarly being worst result) was the deciding factor on the way to second position in overall classification for the informal captain of the #43 car Dillmann, as well as Lomko and Sebastián Álvarez.
 The crew finished the final race of the season in Portimao in fourth place, after confusion over serving a later revoked penalty.
 Driving the No. 34 Oreca 07, Luca Ghiotto, Oliver Gray and Novalak placed seventh overall, scoring a single podium in Mugello.
 The LMP3 car just as #34 scored a single podium in the campaign, which was enough only for 9th, next-to-last, place overall.

 The second season in the Le Mans Cup series ended with better results than the first.
 Alexander Bukhantsov and Rik Koen from the #34 Ligier ended the season in 11th place overall, scoring a single podium place, while Timothy Creswick, Sebastian Gravlund and Daniel Ali generally presented a weaker pace and finished the season in 19th place.

-In 2025 Inter Europol Competition again took part in IMSA SportsCar Championship with a single LMP2 car, numbered 43 - with a standalone effort, managed from a new base set up in the United States.
+In 2025 Inter Europol Competition again took part in IMSA SportsCar Championship with a single LMP2 car, numbered 43 - with a standalone effort, managed from a new base established in the United States.
 Team took also part in the Asian Le Mans Series with two LMP3 cars.
 Finally, Inter Europol returned to the European Le Mans Series and Le Mans Cup.